-You may request to receive a hard copy of our prospective student packet via mail by contacting Louise Ansell at email@example.com or (970) 491-8373 and leave your name and address.
-Browse the packet electronically through the links listed to the right.
+You may request to receive a hard copy of our prospective student packet via mail by contacting Louise Ansell at firstname.lastname@example.org or (970) 491-8373.

 Equine Science Learning Community

 A Residential Learning Community (RLC) is a program organized to introduce and integrate academic and social learning in Residence Hall settings through faculty involvement with the goal of enriching the learning experience for all participants.
 Sponsored by the College of Agricultural Sciences, the Equine Science Learning Community is well known for the sense of family and community it fosters.
 This residential floor in Ingersoll Hall is a natural extension of this sense of community.
-Residents can be found meeting in study groups hosted by the MARE (Mentoring and Resource Extension for Students) Program, in Pre-Vet Club meetings, or participating in other equine oriented student organizations.
+Residents can be found meeting in study groups, in Pre-Vet Club meetings, or participating in other equine oriented student organizations.